ReSpeak/rust-ts3plugin-sys/README.md

 A higher level library that depends on this ffi bindings is [ts3plugin](https://github.com/Flakebi/rust-ts3plugin).

+Version 0.5 is compatible with the plugin api version 26.

 TeamSpeak 3.3 updates the plugin api version from 22 to 23.
 Version 0.4 and above are compatible with this version.